emilotep/triptych-flask/README.md

 ## stuff about credentials

-Create a credentials.json file like this somewhere and tell the script where to find it via the credsdir variable (hard coded):
+Create a credentials.json file like this somewhere and tell the script where to find it via the credsdir variable (hard coded, see below):

 	{
 		"ipamapikey":   "asdasdasdasdasdasdasdasdasdasdasd",